PrimaveraDeveloper/lithium/ref/hydrogen-2.0/AspNetCore.Webhooks.md

 - `X-Webhook-Application` - the name of the application that is sending the webhook (see WebhooksOptions.ApplicationName).
 - `X-Webhook-Event` - the name of the event that triggered the callback (useful because the same callback can respond to callbacks from a single subscription that subscribes multiple webhook events).
 - `X-Webhook-Delivery` - a unique identifier of the callback (retries should have the same identifier).
+- `X-Webhook-Properties` - a string containing all properties provided by the client application when the subscription was created/updated.
 - `X-Webhook-Signature` - the HMAC SHA256 signature of the payload.

 ### Signature